How Do You Know if You’re Addicted to THC?

 Using cocaine can also lead to mental complications.
 Many times, cocaine addicts use the drug in binges.
 Taken repeatedly at high doses, it can lead to mental health problems.
 Some of the mental symptoms of cocaine use include:

-In addition to drug addiction treatment, users may require to undergo counseling to restore mental health.
+In addition to drug addiction treatment, users may require undergoing counseling to restore mental health.

 4. Behavioral Abnormalities